Steps, Tips and Worksheets

 1) CREATING A THREE-YEAR ASSESSMENT CALENDAR

 All active courses should be assessed at regular intervals.
-Therefore, by the end of spring 2013, each instructional department should arrange all active courses on a three-year assessment cycle using the template.
-In essence, 1/6 of all your courses should be assessed each semester.
+Each instructional department should arrange all active courses on a three-year assessment cycle using the template on the SLOAC website.
+In essence, 1/3 of all your courses should be assessed each year.
 Your dean will work with you to identify courses that aren’t offered every semester, as well as courses you may want to bank or delete.
-Your three-year calendar should be submitted to participating department faculty members, your Dean, and the Office of Instruction.
+Your three-year calendar should be submitted to participating department faculty members, your Dean, and the Planning, Research and Institutional Effectiveness office.

 Please note that the template includes a schedule of ISLO assessment in the bottom row.
 If one of your courses maps up to a given ISLO, schedule its assessment the same semester as the ISLO assessment since you may be asked to participate in its assessment.
-Thus you may be able to fulfill a course level and ISLO assessment.
+Thus in one fell swoop, you’ll be able to concurrently conduct a course level and ISLO assessment.

-Your assessment plan is created by entering information in an online platform called TracDat.
-Each department has a representative specially trained on TracDat who can help you create your assessment plan.
-You’ll also find a link to a TracDat user guide on the Skyline College SLOAC website.
+Your assessment plan is created by entering information in an online platform called TracDat/ Improve.
+Each department has a representative specially trained on TracDat/ Improve who can help you create your assessment plan.
+You’ll also find a link to a TracDat/ Improve user guide on the Skyline College SLOAC website.

 Shown below are the six core elements of a course level assessment plan that you’ll be asked to complete on TracDat.
 Answering these core questions in advance will help you move through the process of creating an assessment plan:

 A. SLO Name-- a short-hand title for the student learning outcome

 B.SLO-- what the student is expected to do and/or know at the end of the course